 Public Healthcare Coverage and Beyond

 If you are employed and living in any of China’s urban areas, the urban employee basic medical insurance plan is mandatory.
 However, this mandatory public healthcare insurance may not cover the non-working members of your family.
-With expat medical insurance, you can provide coverage for your entire family.
+With China expat insurance, you can provide coverage for your entire family.

 Urban employee basic medical insurance is a public healthcare plan where the employer and the employee share the costs.
 In general, the employer has to pay 6% of your salary as a contribution to your health insurance.
 The employee’s contribution is 2% of the salary.
 There are some variations between different municipalities.